 So this idea to write and even get paid for reporting news was great to me, and I jumped in with both feet.
 My efforts have been concentrated at Allvoices.com, where I have amassed 33 articles up to this point.
 There are other places to do this sort of writing as well.

 What happened to make me want to go to Blogger?
 Well, I became disillusioned with Allvoices because I realized making money there wasn't going to be what I thought.
 In reality, making money with these citizen journalism sites is possible, but not realistic to making anything significant for most.
 The way they have it structured for the pay is lacking in many ways.

-The point I'm trying to make, without talking about Allvoices too much, is I figured out the best way to write unabated from any bias and conformity is on your own blog.
-I already knew this from the blog I had at Wordpress, but the process of monetizing it seemed out of my league.
+The point I'm trying to make without talking about Allvoices too much is I figured out the best way to write unabated from any political bias and conformity is on your own blog.
+I already knew this from the blog I had at WordPress, but the process of monetizing it seemed out of my league.

 Equipment to Blog Properly

-Wordpress is a very nice quality site and I've enjoyed writing there – it's just too complicated for me to figure out.
-You can buy monthly blog set-ups there and there are many options, but I'm just not ready for this.
+WordPress is a very nice quality site and I've enjoyed writing there – it's just too complicated for me to figure out.
+You can buy monthly blog set-ups and there are many options available for website building, but I'm just not ready for this.

-Blogger makes things easy and user friendly.
+Blogger makes things easy and user-friendly.
 The part I like is I can get a Google Adsense account through my blog and monetize it easily.
-This is the part which appealed to me as I have a few efforts online where I need to set-up an Adsense account.
+This is the part that appealed to me as I have a few efforts online where I need to set-up an Adsense account.
 Before I didn't want to mess with the whole deal, I just wanted to write and let the site take care of the rest.
 This is how I found myself on Allvoices and Squidoo.